smerchan/smerchan.github.io/_posts/2018-01-25-Would-This-Clothing-Product-Fit-Me.md

 Intuitively, if there's a transaction ($c$, $p$, `fit`), then the true sizes $u_c$ and $v_p$ must be close, that is, \|$u_c - v_p$\| must be small.
 On the other hand, if there's a transaction ($c$, $p$, `small`), then the customer's true size $u_c$ must be much larger than the product's true size $v_p$, or equivalently, \|$u_c - v_p$\| must be large.
 Similarly, for the `large` case, $v_p - u_c$ must be large.
 They assign a fit score to each transaction $t$ as: $f_w(t)=w(u_{t_c} - v_{t_p})$, where $w$ is the non-negative weight parameter, and pose the machine learning objective as: "Given past customer transactions $D$, actual catalog sizes for products, and loss function $L(y_{t} , f_w(t))$ for transactions $t \in D$, compute true sizes {$u_{t_c}$} for customers and {$v_{t_p}$} for child products such that $L = \sum_{t \in D} L(y_t , f_w(t))$ is minimized."

+For the experimentation, they considered Hinge Loss as the loss function.
 Once true sizes are learned, they use them as features in standard classifiers like Logistic Regression Classifier and Random Forest Classifier to produce the final fit outcome for recommendation.

 ## Challenges
 Although the aforementioned model works, it does not address some key challenges mentioned following: